geexie/tttc/lectures/1-lexical-analysis.md

 ## parse tree

 A parse tree (derivation tree) is an ordered rooted tree that graphically represents the semantic information a string derived from a context-free grammar.

 - Root vertex − Must be labeled by the start symbol.
 - Vertex − Labeled by a non-terminal symbol.
 - Leaves − Labeled by a terminal symbol or ε.

-## ambiguous grammar & unambiguous grammar

-ambiguous

-- more than one parse tree
-- or LMD
-- or RMD

-Ambiguity of a grammar is undecidable, i.e. there is no particular algorithm for removing the ambiguity of a grammar, but we can remove ambiguity by:

-Disambiguate the grammar i.e., rewriting the grammar such that there is only one derivation or parse tree possible for a string of the language which the grammar represents

-## making grammar unumbigues

-Unbigues grammar should not be used in a compiler since more than one parse tree is possible

-1. Assiciativity
-1. Precedence

-## Disambiguesty rules

-1. Add recursion to fix associalivity
-1. Add level to fix precedence

-## Examples

-## Left vs Right reqursion

-##